-1. Innovation in Capital Procurement and Joint-stock Company
+IV-1 Innovation in capital procurement and joint-stock company

 The samurai subsidies for which Kasai applied were funds lent by the government for farming and commercial businesses undertaken by groups of samurai who had been impoverished by the repeal of hereditary stipends.
-The loan terms were extremely generous, and this was indeed the most broadly used component of the government's Samurai Relief Plan.
+Loan terms were extremely generous, and this was indeed the most broadly used component of the government's samurai relief plan.

-Kasai's creative response began with fund-raising.
+Kasai's creative response began with the fund-raising.
 The first innovation was to establish a joint-stock company capitalized by the samurai at 88,000 yen to serve as the borrower of funds.
-Investors received one share per 50-yen face value in hereditary pension bonds bearing 7% interest.
+Investors received one share per 50 yen face value in hereditary pension bonds bearing 7% interest.
 As noted above, the 7% national bonds were broadly issued to the lower-class samurai during the repeal of hereditary stipends.
-In organizing the company, Kasai recruited lower-class samurai from the Choshu Fief, just like himself, to create a business of, by, and for the samurai.
-The statement "ashamed of our birth as samurai" was an expression of defiance on the part of Kasai and his partners.
+In organizing the company, Kasai recruited lower-class samurai from the Choshu Fief, just like himself, to create a business of, by and for the samurai.
+The statement "ashamed of our birth as samurai " was an expression of defiance on the part of Kasai and his partners.

-The joint-stock system was introduced to form the national bank in 1872 and it is said that the first legislated joint-stock company was Nippon Yusen KK (NYK) in 1893.
-Onoda Cement was the forerunner to the joint-stock company in the Meiji period.
+The joint stock system was introduced to form the national bank in 1872 and it is said that the first legislated joint-stock company is Nippon Yusen KK (NYK) in 1893.
+Onoda Cement was the forerunner of the joint stock company in the Meiji Period.
 The concept of limited liability according to amount invested was just beginning to gain currency among entrepreneurs like Kasai.
-It is well known that Ryoma Sakamoto heard about joint-stock companies before he had gained sufficient mastery of the Dutch language, but was extremely interested in the idea of risk diversification.
-The joint-stock company was a concept for modern enterprise that had spread rapidly in Britain and Holland.
+It is well-known that Ryoma Sakamoto heard about joint-stock companies before he had gained sufficient mastery of Dutch, but was strongly interested in the idea of risk diversification.
+The joint-stock company was a concept for modern enterprise that had spread rapidly in England and Holland.
 In recruiting investors for an unknown venture in "cement manufacturing," an industry that did not even exist in Japan at the time, Kasai adopted the joint-stock company format and the idea of diversifying risk according to investment.
 However, the company did not accept investments in cash, but only in the form of national bonds.
 This was Kasai's second innovation.
 The investing samurai retained ownership of the national bonds.
 They were simply used as security to borrow funds and raise capital.
 In other words, the 7% interest paid by the bonds remained as income for the shareholders.
 Kasai made every effort to ensure that there would be no impairment of the value of the bonds for which they had traded their status.